danpark487/danpark487.github.io/_posts/2017-02-24-react-modals.md

 > <img src="http://i.imgur.com/1CQPpc6.png" width="50%" height="50%">

-This way, you should not have to modify your routes in any way, you do not have to touch the `ReactDOM.render` in your index.js (or wherever you are connecting your app to the redux store).
+This way, you shouldn't have to modify your routes in any way, you do not have to touch the `ReactDOM.render` in your index.js (or wherever you are connecting your app to the redux store).
 You only have to add a single line in your parent App component!

 Lastly, we have to create some actions and a reducer to handle those actions in the store!